CARTAvis/manual_source/source/contour_rendering.rst

         style="width:100%;height:auto;">

 In the figure above, a contour image is rendered on top of the same raster image.
 Suppose you want to plot a contour image on top of another raster image (e.g., velocity field as contour, integrated intensity image as raster).
-In that case, you need to enable WCS matching of the two raster images first (see :ref:`wcsmatching`).
+In that case, you need to enable WCS matching of the two raster images first (see :ref:`wcs_matching`).
 Then, you can generate a contour image just like the example below.
 The contour images will be visible on *all* the images that are matched to the spatial reference image in world coordinates, including the spatial reference image itself.

 .. raw:: html